College of Law > About > Centers & Institutes > Schiller DuCanto & Fleck Family Law Center > Programs & Activities

-The Family Law Center is dedicated to providing programming that expands students’ substantive knowledge and deepens their understanding of the field and practice of family law.
+The Schiller DuCanto & Fleck Family Law Center is dedicated to providing programming that expands students’ substantive knowledge and deepens their understanding of the field and practice of family law.
 Each year the Center attracts nationally recognized speakers and presenters for its symposium or distinguished lecture series on a current topic in family law.
-The Center also hosts a monthly Lunch & Learn series for students and the family law community to learn about best practices as well as new and emerging topics within family law.
+The Center also hosts regular Lunch & Learns for students and the family law community to learn about best practices as well as new and emerging topics within family law.
 At these Lunch & Learns, students can connect and speak with leading family law practitioners from both the public and private sectors about the practice of family law.

-Through a partnership with the Domestic Violence Legal Clinic (DVLC), DePaul law students volunteer at DVLC’s Emergency Order of Protection Clinic to assist petitioners seeking Emergency Orders of Protection in Cook County's Domestic Violence Court.
-45 students volunteered with this Clinic in 2017.
-During that year, the Clinic worked on 733 cases for clients seeking Emergency Orders of Protection.
-Of these 733 cases, 621 or 85% received Emergency Orders of Protection.
+Through a partnership with Ascend Justice, DePaul law students volunteer at Ascend Justice’s Emergency Order of Protection Clinic to assist petitioners seeking Emergency Orders of Protection in Cook County's Domestic Violence Court.
+77 students volunteered with this Clinic in 2019.
+During that year, the Clinic worked on 803 cases for clients seeking Emergency Orders of Protection.
+Of these 803 cases, 557 or 69% received Emergency Orders of Protection.

 “As someone who wants to work with children in the legal system, having this opportunity gave me a great amount of insight and perspective as to the challenges they are facing.
 It’s easy to look at numbers of how many children are in the system, but entirely different to see their faces and hear their voices.
 If criminal justice reform is going to take place in this country, we can’t ignore the most vulnerable people in the system.
 This project gave a real face and name for me to all of the children in the juvenile justice system.”